LitExtension Blog

 Shopify App Store

-The huge chunk of apps on its store is divided into different categories, such as inventory management, orders and shipping, sales and conversion, etc. All these extensions support you in monitoring your eStore seamlessly and driving more traffic and sales.
+The huge selection of apps on its store is divided into categories such as inventory management, orders and shipping, sales and conversion, etc. All these extensions help you monitor your eStore seamlessly and drive more traffic and sales.

 When it comes to inventory management, WooCommerce allows for unlimited variable products, but third-party assistance may be needed for optimal performance.
 In contrast, Shopify offers full control of the inventory system, making it easier to run your store, which is why many consider it better than WooCommerce.